Boolooroo Rest Area — 24hr Free Camping Guide 2026 for Senior Grey Nomads

 For broader on-road security habits, see our article on grey nomad caravan security.

-Park where other legitimate travellers are visible but not too close, let someone know your stop for the night, keep your phone and torch beside the bed, and leave immediately if the place feels wrong.
+Park where other legitimate travellers are visible but not too close, let someone know your overnight stop, keep your phone and torch beside the bed, and leave immediately if the place feels wrong.
 Trust your instincts.

 8. Nearest medical and emergency help near Boolooroo Rest Area